5. Testing

 cmake -S . -B build -D ENABLE_TESTING=OFF

 Below are some frequently used command line examples for running tests.
-These examples assume that LAMMPS-GUI was compiled in the folder build
+These examples assume that LAMMPS-GUI was compiled in the folder build.
+CTest can also be invoked from the top of the build tree (--test-dir build); both forms work and select the same set of tests.

 ctest --test-dir build/test